This article is evidence-based, verified by Dr. Ahmed Zayed

 Those who breathe through the mouth when sleeping at night are less likely to get a good night’s rest.
 Not only does mouth breathing dry out the mouth, but it also dries out the airways, leaving them more exposed to inflammation and allergens.

-Based on recordsOpens in a new tab., those who sleep well without having to deal with nasal obstruction, get better sleep, while those who often have a nasal obstruction are more likely to get woken up at night.
+Based on records, those who sleep well without having to deal with nasal obstruction, get better sleep, while those who often have a nasal obstruction are more likely to get woken up at night.

 In other words, breathing incorrectly can seriously impair our quality of sleep, leaving us more prone to mood swings during the day.
 Furthermore, it can affect our energy levels and concentration, which can seriously impact our daily life.